Voronenko/kong-compose-template/README.md

 Additionally, compose file contains kong ui, sa called konga https://github.com/pantsel/konga,  available at port 1337

-For Konga you can use some admin name (kind of Slavko / KongaKong) with unique connection name kongakompose and admin endpoint http://kong:8001/
+For Konga you can use some admin name (kind of slavko / KongaKong) with unique connection name kongakompose and admin endpoint http://kong:8001/

 # Introduction